yguitton/training-material/Tutorial_Part1.md

 ---

-Now your almost empty repository is made.
+Your almost empty repository is made.
 The only information inside is the README.md file.
 This file contains the main information about your study/review/game/tool/or whatever you want in your github.
 Now it looks something like this:<br>
 ![Preview_Empty-Repository](https://user-images.githubusercontent.com/42538229/137144572-0ea43459-897c-4beb-a271-67d9ee80582f.png)

 ---

-4. Now click on the :pencil2: icon to add the README file.
+4. Click on the :pencil2: icon to add the README file.
 5. To line 3 add the following: Whoohoo, I'm working in Github for the first time! :grin: <br>
 At the bottom in the Commit changes section add the discription: Added my first line! <br>
-Now use the Commit changes to change the file.
+Use the Commit changes to change the file.

 >These descriptions can help to remember what you've done at a later stage.<br>
 ---

-Now we can see that our senteance isn't separated by an enter.
+We can see that our senteance isn't separated by an enter.<br>
 ![image](https://user-images.githubusercontent.com/42538229/137146991-808769f3-808f-479d-b21e-59aae2fbdf39.png)
 So we're going to change the file again!